alexseres/MineIsMine/ReadMe.txt

 -active mines, even if they are invulnerable, can be triggered to explode.
--even a mine with no targets can be triggered to explode -chain reactions are possible (i.e. a fatally damaged mine will explode and damage its targets) -friendly fire is on (an exploding mine will damage both enemy and friendly targets within its destructive radius)
+-even a mine with no targets can be triggered to explode -chain reactions are possible (i.e. a fatally damaged mine will explode and damage its targets)

-Using the first letter of your surname as a key, implement one of the following feature additions:
+-friendly fire is on (an exploding mine will damage both enemy and friendly targets within its destructive radius)

-A-F: There is a 20% chance that when a mine explodes it will misfire and its destructive radius is cut by 50%.
-There
-     is an additional 10% chance that it will do the opposite and its destructive radius is now 150% the original value.
+- There is a 20% chance that when a mine explodes it will misfire and its destructive radius is cut by 50%.
+There is an additional 10% chance that it will do the opposite and its destructive radius is now 150% the original value.

-G-M: There is a 5% chance that a mine will provide stealth for allied mines within 200% of its destructive radius.
+- There is a 5% chance that a mine will provide stealth for allied mines within 200% of its destructive radius.
      Allied mines within the stealth radius will not be picked up in a targeting pass (similar to how invulnerable mines are ignored) but can still be damaged if within the destructive radius of an exploding mine.

-N-R: Mines now move.
-Add a velocity to each mine, with a random magnitude between zero and 10 units, in a random direction
-     selected at time of mine creation.
+- Mines now move.
+Add a velocity to each mine, with a random magnitude between zero and 10 units, in a random direction selected at time of mine creation.
 All mines move at the end of a turn.

-S-Z: If at least two enemy mines are destroyed, that same team gets to explode another of its mines.
-The team
-     can continue to explode mines until less than two enemy mines are destroyed when exploding one of their mines.
+- If at least two enemy mines are destroyed, that same team gets to explode another of its mines.
+The team can continue to explode mines until less than two enemy mines are destroyed when exploding one of their mines.